 His doctor, Dr Mark Fleming (Edward Mulhare), has informed him that he will win a retrial by fleeing jail and staying out or prison for a fortnight.

-Though screenwriter Sally Benson’s writing is bumpy, and makes a tiny bit of a silk purse out of the sow’s ear of a frankly contrived and quite absurd plot, the acting is powerful enough to make it watchable.
+It is based on the 1962 play Signpost to Murder by Monte Doyle.
+Though screenwriter Sally Benson’s screenplay writing is bumpy, and makes only a tiny bit of a silk purse out of the sow’s ear of a frankly contrived and quite absurd plot, the acting is powerful enough to make the movie watchable.

 This deservedly forgotten movie just about ends up as passably amusing in a so-fairly-bad-it’s-fairly-good sort of way.